Order-to-Cash: The definitive guide to a complex process

 8 min read

 A seamless order-to-cash (commonly known as OTC or O2C) chain is the most basic operation every company needs to achieve its core business objectives, but that doesn’t make it simple.
-Managing a simple subscription service can be straightforward, but if you offer a wide range of usage-based billing options and subscription models, inefficiencies and manual data compilation can quickly drag down your order-to-cash process.
+Managing a basic subscription service can be straightforward, but if you offer a wide range of usage-based billing options and subscription models, inefficiencies and manual data compilation can quickly drag down your order-to-cash process.

 Intimidated?
 Don’t be.
 It’s a complex process, but we will explain exactly how it works and what it takes to keep transactions flowing and your business growing.

-The impact and importance of order to cash
+The impact and importance of order-to-cash

 Unlike a marketing pipeline or nurture campaign, O2C doesn’t leave its mark on the customer experience by creating desire and building value in your products and services.
 Rather, it’s the process that fulfills your promises when they sign a service agreement or make a purchase.
 These include things like: